 To add a new scoped registry to your project:

 Select the + button at the bottom of the list.
 A new entry appears as New Scoped Registry in the list and blank values for the details on the right and the Revert and Apply buttons change to Cancel and Save buttons.

-Enable the Enable Preview Packages setting to display preview packages in the Package Manager window.
-Preview packages appear with the tag in both the list view and the details view, as a reminder of which packages will be released with the LTS version of the Editor.
+Enable the Enable Pre-release Packages setting to display pre-release packages in the Package Manager window.
+Pre-release packages appear with the tag in the list view and the tag in the details view, as a reminder of which packages will be released with the LTS version of the Editor.

-By default this setting is disabled because you should only use preview packages for testing or providing feedback to the package developer.
-For more information about the preview state and the lifecycle of packages, see Package states and lifecycle.
+By default this setting is disabled because pre-release packages are still being verified as stable enough for production, but are not fully released yet.
+For more information about the lifecycle of packages, see Package states and lifecycle.

 Enable the Show Dependencies setting to: